troykinsella/concourse-ansible-playbook-resource/README.md

   to pass to `ansible-playbook`.
 Mutually exclusive with `vars`.
 * `path`: Required.
 The path to the directory containing playbook sources.
 This typically will point to a resource pulled from source control.

+#### Custom Setup Commands

+As there are a myriad of Ansible modules, each of which having specific system dependencies, it becomes untenable for all of them to be supported by this resource Docker image.
+The `setup_commands` parameter of the `put` operation allows the pipeline manager to install system packages known to be depended upon by the particular playbooks being executed.
+Of course, this flexibility comes at the cost of having to execute the commands upon every `put`.
+That said, this Concourse resource does intend to supply a set of dependencies out of the box to support the most common or basic Ansible modules.
+Please open a ticket requesting the addition of a system package if it can be rationalized that it will benefit a wide variety of use cases.

 #### Example